utils.leanix_client_module

 ]

-, you can activate and deactivate event types interactively for each webhook.
+In edit_webhook_interactively, you can activate and deactivate event types interactively for each webhook.

-As available tag sets, it shows the union of default_tag_sets
+As available tag sets, it shows the union of default_tag_sets and further_tag_sets.

-Loads the language model for language language
+Loads the language model for language language into LeanIXClient().language_model[language].

-If users are not yet cached or if refresh is forced by setting force_refresh
+If users are not yet cached or if refresh is forced by setting force_refresh:

-Loads all available users from LeanIX API and stores them in self.users
+Loads all available users from LeanIX API and stores them in self.users as list of User instances.

 The following attributes are loaded: firstName, lastName, displayName, email, status, currentLogin.